-If you have (or are) a student in high school, chances are you’re thinking about AP classes.
-They’re offered by many high schools nation-wide, and are wonderful opportunities to pursue subjects at a rigorous, collegiate level.
+If you have (or are) a student in high school, chances are you’re thinking about AP (Advance Placement) classes.
+They’re offered by many high schools nation-wide and are wonderful opportunities to pursue subjects at a rigorous, collegiate level.
 With so many options to choose from, it can be daunting to select the best AP classes for your student.
-In today’s post, we’ll cover some AP classes high school students should take.
+The information below details some key AP classes every student should consider taking.

 There are many potential benefits to taking AP classes in high school.
 They include: